 Ingredients

-- 1/4 cup peanut butter
+- ½ cup peanut butter

-- 1/2 cup honey
+- ½ cup honey

-- 1 teaspoon vanilla extract
+- 2 teaspoons vanilla extract

-- 2 large eggs, lightly beaten
+- 4 large eggs lightly beaten

-- 1/4 teaspoon sea salt
+- ½ teaspoon sea salt

-- 1/2 cup whole wheat flour, (or oat flour for gluten free)
+- 1 cup whole wheat flour

-- 1/2 teaspoon baking powder
+- 1 teaspoon baking powder

-- 4 cups old-fashioned rolled oats
+- 8 cups old-fashioned rolled oats

-- 1 cup organic raisins, or cranberries
+- 2 cups organic raisins or cranberries

-- 1 cup semisweet chocolate chips, (optional)
+- 2 cup semisweet chocolate chips optional

-- 1 cup nuts, (optional)
+- 1 cup nuts optional

 Instructions